Download this example as a Jupyter notebook or a Python script.

 <PartImpactedSubstancesQueryResult: 2 PartWithImpactedSubstances results>

-We can simplify the structure because we are only using Part Numbers.
-First, create a dictionary that maps Part Numbers to lists of substances impacted by the ‘SIN List’.
+You can simplify the structure because you are only using part numbers.
+First, create a dictionary that maps part numbers to lists of substances impacted by the SIN_LIST.

 [5]: